 Searching for Scholarships 101 Video Course

-Here at LendEDU, our goal is to save you money in any way we can - we aren't just focused on student loans and student loan refinancing.
+Here at LendEDU, our goal is to save you money in any way we can - we aren't just focused on private student loans and student loan refinancing.
 This is why we are constantly creating new resources for high school students, college students, graduates, and parents.

 We have found that most of the content out there about finding and winning scholarships is dry and boring.
 This is why we broke down the entire process into 6 separate videos that are easy to watch and digest.
 So grab your favorite beverage, sit back, and learn everything there is to know about scholarships!

 You most likely have a general idea of what scholarships are--you may have even been awarded one at some point during your educational career.
 In this course we will be going over everything from the different types of scholarships to how to win them.